dll-ncai/NeuroGate_EEG_Classification/README.md

 # EEG Classification with NeuroGATE

-This repository contains code to run and evaluate the NeuroGATE deep learning model on EEG data.
-It provides all necessary data loaders, preprocessing pipelines, model definition, training utilities, and an example notebook demonstrating a complete experiment.
+This repository provides a PyTorch implementation of the NeuroGATE deep learning model for EEG classification.
+It utilizes the CereProcess library for data loading, preprocessing, model training, and evaluation, demonstrated in a comprehensive example notebook.

 ---